 I can’t stress enough how important stories are over listing benefits or features, Make your Ads personal!
 Many businesses are so very generic when it comes to Ad Copy, engage your readers with a personal story of why you started your business and how you or your product help people.

 - Take inspiration from the competition

 I discovered many Quick Wins for accounts by just assessing what the competition is doing and assessing how much engagement they get on their ads.
-In many cases they’ve done the hard work for you and can give you a huge head start of what Ad types perform and what placements work best for your industry.
+In many cases, they’ve done the hard work for you and can give you a huge head start on what Ad types perform and what placements work best for your industry.

 Okay, how do you write Facebook Ads?